Songbirds of the Swamp: June 14 – 15

-During June 14 – 16, we’ll search for warblers, vireos, flycatchers, tanagers and more as we explore the swamps and upland forests of the Pocomoke River and Nassawango Creek by kayak, canoe and on foot.
-We’ll also venture into the nearby Chincoteague Bay watershed to search for birds of the coastal marshes.
+During June 14 – 15, we’ll search for warblers, vireos, flycatchers, tanagers and more as we explore the swamps and upland forests of the Pocomoke River and Nassawango Creek by kayak, canoe and on foot.
+We’ll also venture into the nearby Chincoteague Bay watershed to search for birds of the coastal marshes, and sample some Chincoteague Bay oysters with our friends at Baywater Seafood!

 Before and after your birding adventures, we encourage you to visit beautiful, historic Snow Hill and learn about the rich history of the twenty-five acres of Furnace Town, the 19th century village of the Nassawango Iron Furnace.